SAP-samples/cloud-objectstore-java-sample/README.md

 A single REST controller accepts the request (GET, POST, DELETE).

-Separate service implementations, configuration classes are provided for each of the Object Store Service provider.
-The right implementation, configuration is loaded by spring boot by based on the IaaS provider that the application is deployed on.
+Separate service implementations and configuration classes are provided for each of the Object Store Service provider.
+The right service implementation and configuration is loaded by spring boot based on the IaaS provider that the application is deployed on.

 A single DAO (Data Access Object)/ repository class calls the jclouds api’s to perform upload, download, delete operations on the Object Store.